 The Bank is subject to Federal income tax and California franchise tax.
-Income tax returns for the years ended after December 31, 2018 are open to audit by the federal authorities and California returns for the years ended on or after December 31, 2017 are open to audit by state authorities.
+Income tax returns for the years ended after December 31, 2017 are open to audit by the federal authorities and California returns for the years ended on or after December 31, 2016 are open to audit by state authorities.

-As of December 31, 2022, the Bank has fully utilized all Federal and state net operating loss carryforwards.
+As of December 31, 2021, the Bank has fully utilized all Federal net operating loss carryforwards and has State net operating loss carryforwards of approximately \$129,000, which if not fully utilized will expire in 2033.
 These net operating loss carryforwards were acquired as part of an acquisition and are subject to an annual limitation of \$622,501 by Section 382 of the Internal Revenue Code.
-NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2022 AND 2021